giomagg/Digital_Inequalities_FALL_2023/README.md

 # Digital Inequalities – SPRING 2023

-This repository provides access to the code and the data used for the social media data analysis final project in the context of Prof. Jen Schradie's course "Digital Inequality: Participation, Production and Pluralism in the Internet Era" offered in the Spring 2023 at Sciences Po Paris.
+This research project started in the context of Prof. Jen Schradie's course "Digital Inequality: Participation, Production and Pluralism in the Internet Era" offered in the Spring 2023 at Sciences Po Paris.
+It was then continued and refined for publication by the author.

 ## The project in a nutshel